hackclub/increase-ruby/README.md

   puts e.detail # "No resource of type transaction was found with ID transaction_1234abcd." puts e.status # 404

-  puts e.response # This contains the full response from the API, including headers! (its a Faraday::Env object)
+  puts e.response # This contains the full response from the API, including headers! (its a Faraday::Response object)

   puts e.class # Increase::ObjectNotFoundError (it's a subclass of Increase::ApiError!)
 end